vinnyroca/CodeandMediaArt/docs/exercises/01_LightandColor.md

 1. An image of your abstract composition (Right click > Save Image as...)
 2. Your p5 Edit link
 3. Text of your *Dividing the Light* instructions.
+(You may need to break up your text into multiple messages if it is too long)
+4. The text you wrote in your `describe()` function